Union boss defiant on France's longest strike in decades - France 24

 The strike was still paralysing transport in Paris on Friday, day the French capital should be crammed with shoppers seeking post-Christmas bargains or preparing for the New Year.

-There appears to be no end in sight to the current movement with talks between the government and unions only set to resume on January 7.
+There appears to be no end in sight to the current movement with talks between the government and unions only set to resume on January 7 and major demonstrations planned two days later.

 Just two two driverless metro lines were working normally Friday and five lines were completely shut down.
 National rail operator SNCF said six out of every 10 high-speed TGV trains were running.